MongoDB catalogs #

 MongoDB configuration #

-To configure the connection to your MongoDB or Atlas data platform, you must
+To configure the connection to your MongoDB or Atlas data platform, provide the following details:

 Test the connection #